-In the context of discretionary portfolio management, investments will be made into investment instruments that meet certain sustainability criteria.
-The rating and assessments of MSCI is used to assess whether a financial instrument meets the sustainability criteria.
+In the context of discretionary portfolio management, the Equity ESG Portfolio will preferentially invest in investment instruments that meet certain sustainability criteria.
+In order to assess whether a financial instrument meets the sustainability criteria, ratings and assessments of MSCI are used.